Rick-Anderson/Report/GroupTopicVersioning.md

 # Group topic versioning (Version-by-file)

 Provides the benefit of versioning on a per-file basis.
-Therefore, topics rarely require versioning within their markdown file; thus, topics don't suffer difficult to manage version ranges or from duplicate headings when the whole topic is versioned in the same markdown file.
+Therefore, topics rarely require versioning within their markdown file; thus, topics don't suffer difficult to manage version ranges or from duplicate headings (broken bookmarks) when the whole topic is versioned in the same markdown file.

 ## Topic markdown files

-Exist at their current root paths within the group version folders.
+Exist at their current root paths within the group (version) folders.

 For example, the Blazor *Components* node *Class-libraries* topic exists in 3.1, 5.0, and 6.0 folders at the same path prior to adopting this approach (static assets folders and INCLUDE file paths similarly are laid out in the directory tree):